makiwara-fr/audio_extract/readme.md

 directory where is located FFMPEG if not in PATH.
 Should end with ... ffmpeg/bin

 ### debug [optional]
 enable debug.
-Default is true
+Default is False